 Sugar skulls decorate many of the altars, and they are also given as gifts during the season.
 The chocolate skulls I had no problem eating them, but I did wonder if people actually ate the sugar skulls.
 Yes, they are edible.
 Kids love them.
 But the candied skulls on the altars are not eaten because they are for the spirits.
 (That’s probably why I didn’t see chocolate skulls on any altars.)

 Bread of the Dead doesn’t sound very appetizing, but if you are in Mexico during October, you have to try it.
 This light brioche-type roll has a hint of orange flavor.
 Decorated with crossbones and a hefty amount of sugar, it’s the perfect pastry to keep you going.

 Food on the Altar

 The ancient stories tell of the nine levels the spirit must travel through to reach Mitlan, the underworld.
 The easy version of this is that the traveling spirits need fuel to make the journey to and from the land of the living.
 Breads and fruits are the main staples along with any favorite foods of the deceased.
 We’ve seen enchiladas and moles along with tequilas and wine.

 Is the food on the altar eaten by the living eventually?

-These are always the most interesting because it tells you something about the person.
-Ballet shoes, elaborate hair combs, cowboy hat and saddle, toys, pipes, and blow up plastic dogs all represent details of the person’s life.
+These are always the most interesting because they tells you something about the person.
+Ballet shoes, elaborate hair combs, cowboy hats and saddle, toys, pipes, and blow-up plastic dogs all represent details of the person’s life.

 Fun Fact: In Aztec folklore, the Xoloitzcuintli dog was often buried with its owner to help guide their spirit to the underworld.